tianocore/edk2-pytool-extensions/docs/usability/using_linux.md

 code .
 ```

-## Using VS Code

 You can use your VS Code editor just like you're editing locally.
-Opening a terminal in VS Code opens a WSL window, which makes compilation much easier.
+Opening a terminal in VS Code opens a WSL window, which makes executing commands within the Linux environment easier.

+Alternatively, you can use any IDE or editor that's effective for you.

 ## Questions